Find out more about the reduction in costs that results from being able to respond immediately to any delays across your supply chain.

 “Why did he not get an automatic update from the ERP system?”
 Caroline asked.
 Jeremy replied that the ERP system is owned by Procurement and not by the Portfolio office – they are not obliged to notify anyone of delays.
 Everyone was working in silos.

 Caroline was annoyed at the breakdown in communication.
 Jeremy, however, reckoned he had a solution to ensure it never happened again.
-He showed her a demo of the “Supply Chain Synchronize with Schedule” module built into Cora.
+He showed her a demo of the “Supply Chain Synch with Schedule” module built into Cora.

 The module links with their ERP system to pull delivery dates for materials.
 It stores a “Bill of Materials” for projects and allows Project Managers to link those parts with specific tasks on the integrated schedule.